Recite me link

 Your midwife will put baby on your chest following birth and baby should stay in this position for as long as you are comfortable, but for at least the first hour.

-Our midwives have designed a special cardigan to help you with Kangaroo Care whilst in bed and also a wrap that you can use when you are more mobile, we can lend you one of these for use in the hospital.
+Our midwives have designed a special cardigan to help you with Kangaroo Care while in bed and also a wrap that you can use when you are more mobile, we can lend you one of these for use in the hospital.

 Infant feeding leaflets

-Or alternatively you can watch some video clips on the Unicef website, which also includes advice on hand expressing.
+There are video clips on the Unicef website, which also includes advice on hand expressing.

 Breast feeding support